ncp38/cs142-f23-inclass/src/lab7/questions.md

 __Your answer here__

 Returning now to the structure of stringClean, what is the **base case** for the recursion?
-And how do you know that this is the base case in t his code?
+And how do you know that this is the base case in this code?
 (In otherwords, what distinguishes the base case?)

 __Your answer here__